drcandacemakedamoore/cleanX/README.md

 We are adding new functions all the time.
 Many unit tests are available in the test folder.
 Test coverage is currently partial.
 The library includes many functions.
 Some newly added functions allow for rapid automated data augmentation (in ways that are realistic for X-rays).
 Some other functions are for cleaning datasets including ones that:

-        Get image and metadata out of dicom files into jpeg and csv files
+        Get image and metadata out of dcm files into jpeg and csv files

         Run on dataframes to make sure there is no image leakage